enoch-ng/Dota2HelperBot/README.md

 `reload` - Reloads all cogs.
 Can only be used by the bot owner.

+`servers` - Shows all the servers the bot is connected to.

 ## Tips

 * I recommend that you set the PYTHONIOENCODING environment variable to utf-8 in order to give the program an easier time when trying to print team names with special characters, especially in verbose mode.
 On Linux, try `export PYTHONIOENCODING="utf-8"`.
 On Windows, try `set PYTHONIOENCODING="utf-8"`.